 Configuration

-This Strategy has a sensible default configuration, which is the one i myself use!
+This Strategy has a sensible base configuration, which is the one i myself use!

 You can start without configuring anything.
 If you want to change something take a look at the Configuration Documentation.